Converting to Azure Resource Manager

 For more information, see Prepare a CentOS-based virtual machine for Azure.

-- From the navigation pane, go to Solutions > Virtualization.
+- From the navigation pane, go to Protect > Virtualization.

-- On the Hypervisors tab, click the Hyper-V hypervisor for the source VMs.
+- On the Hypervisors tab, click the hypervisor.

 - In the VM groups area, click Restore for the VM group that contains the virtual machine.